 New Commercial Fruit Grower School

 As the farming population ages, providing support and training opportunities to our new growers is increasingly important.
-Penn State Extension fruit specialists along with the help of experienced growers will hold 10 sessions that provide new growers with in-depth knowledge and best management practices specifically related to fruit production and marketing.
-Class topics will include: economics of orchard start up; plant, soil and water relations; soil fertility, variety and root stock selection; major insect pests and diseases; integrated/organic pest management; pruning; fruit thinning; harvesting; farm food safety; and marketing.
-Classroom and on-farm sessions will include discussion, hands-on exercises and farmer speakers.
+Penn State Extension fruit specialists are developing on-line courses on topics such as economics of orchard start up; plant, soil and water relations; soil fertility, variety and root stock selection; major insect pests and diseases; integrated/organic pest management; pruning; fruit thinning; harvesting; farm food safety; and marketing.
+You'll find the first moduleonline.